Home Sponsors Organizers

 Quick rejection / Desk rejection policy

 • Anonymization Policy.
 Authors are expected to anonymize their identities in the body of the paper but leave citations to their previous work unanonymized so that reviewers can ensure that all previous research has been taken into account by the authors.
 Authors are required to cite their own work in the third person, e.g., avoid “As described in our previous work [10], …” and use instead “As described by Chetty et al. [10], …”.
 Papers that violate the anonymization policy by explicitly and unequivocally identifying the authors (i.e., beyond allowing the reviewers to simply "guess"), including within the supplemental materials or external links to datasets, code repositories, etc., will be desk rejected.
+Any supplementary material (including the video) should also adhere to the anonymity rule.

 • Research Quality and Lack of Relevant Context: Papers must include sufficient detail for reviewers to evaluate research quality according to the norms and expectations of the UIST community.
 Papers should demonstrate clear connections to existing research literature in HCI and related fields, showing how the work builds upon or relates to prior work.
 Papers that lack adequate methodological details for proper evaluation, or that fail to engage with relevant prior research, may be desk rejected.